Updating Results

 • Graduate Diploma

-This specialised, practical legal training (PLT) course is aimed at law graduates who wish to apply for admission to the legal profession in Western Australia.
-It is approved by the Legal Practice Board of Western Australia and was the first PLT program to be delivered by a WA university.
+This course provides practical legal training for law graduates aiming for admission to the legal profession in Western Australia.
+It includes coursework, work placements, and focuses on practical learning without exams.
+The program is approved by the Legal Practice Board of WA and offers evening classes for flexibility.

 Key details